seblin/shcol/doc/introduction.rst

 How to install
 --------------

-Use ``pip install shcol`` to get the latest stable release.
+Use :command:`pip install shcol` to get the latest stable release.
 This currently picks :program:`shcol 0.2` for you.
 Please note that a few features as shown above are not supported by that version.

-If you rather like to fetch the latest state of development then you may run ``pip install git+git://github.com/seblin/shcol.git`` instead.
+If you rather like to fetch the latest state of development then you may run :command:`pip install git+git://github.com/seblin/shcol.git` instead.

 Compatibility